 Operation can be quickly restored if the shooter recognizes the type of malfunction that has occurred and takes the correct Immediate Action (IA) to restore the gun to proper operation.
 Then, the shooter should analyze the specific malfunction to determine the cause and take corrective action to prevent it from happening again.
 Here’s a look at the four most common malfunctions.

-This is one of, if not the, most common malfunctions in a semi-automatic pistol.
+Tip-Up This is one of, if not the, most common malfunctions in a semi-automatic pistol.
 It is characterized by the round feeding from the magazine, but failing to enter the chamber—instead having the bullet’s nose lodge up against the barrel hood above the chamber and locking up the action.

 The IA drill for a tip-up is to strip the magazine from the gun, rack the slide to clear the action, insert a new magazine and rack the slide to chamber a fresh round.
 If the round is jammed up tightly, simply hitting the magazine release may not drop the magazine.
 The support hand should move to strip it out of the pistol.